 Documentation is necessary to support transactions with exempt entities.
-This includes issuance of a Purchasing Agent Appointment, Form 17.
+This includes issuance of a Purchasing Agent Appointment, Form 17, which only applies to a CCP.
 Please see the "Resource List" at the end of this Guide for additional information on which types of entities are exempt from tax.

 Retail Sales.
-When making tax exempt retail sales to entities that are exempt from tax, landscapers must obtain a properly completed Form 13, Section B.
+When making tax exempt retail sales to entities that are exempt from sales and use tax, landscapers must obtain a properly completed Form 13, Section B.